SINGHPRANSHU/courses/README.md

 # courses
-here courses api are creted using graphql
+here courses api are created using graphql

 frontend is in react-graphql